 If you are among the 93% of executives who say that improving customer experience is one of their organization’s top priorities - welcome, you’ve come to the right place.
 We’re about to explore the road that will take you there.
 The quality of your phone support is probably also high on your agenda, as 40% of customers prefer to seek out a real person over the phone as their issues get more complex.
-Thus, call center QA shall be our main focus in this piece.
+Thus, contact centre quality assurance shall be our main focus in this piece.

 Call center quality assurance is the path to providing excellent phone support.
 It’s a systematic way of analyzing your team’s interactions, rating them in different categories, and providing feedback to agents.
 However, we prefer to call this process conversation reviews, a term that does a lot more justice to the practice.
 You can read more about the terminology quibble here.